-The FDA study regarding the protocol for shockwave treatment showed an overwhelming rate of success.
+The NICE study regarding the protocol for shockwave treatment showed an overwhelming rate of success.
 There were 150 participants in the study.
 They were asked to rate their level of pain on a scale of one to ten.
 Prior to the treatment, the average pain level was 7.7.
 After one shock wave treatment, the patients were asked to once again rate their pain using the same scale after a year had passed.
 The average pain rating among the participants who responded was 0.6.
 The decrease in pain was 92 percent.
 This is a significantly higher success rate than for all of the other surgical and non-surgical procedures.

 Shockwave therapy is extremely safe.
 According to the protocols backed by research, the majority of conditions will require between three and six sessions of ESWT.
 For conditions present for a long period of time, additional sessions might be necessary.
 The best results occur when the sessions are one week apart.

 The shock wave procedure is performed extracorporeally, does not require surgery and is non-invasive.
 No long period of recovery is necessary.
 The individual does not risk further damage occurring and misses extremely little time at work.
 The opposite is true of surgery.
 The procedure begins with a complete assessment by a medical professional.
 This is to determine if shockwave therapy is appropriate for the specific injury or damage.
 In many instances, other treatments are combined with ESWT to ensure a full recovery.
 The exact location of the pain is determined by finding painful points.